-- 28.1.
+28.1.
 In the event of an emergency, the Match Director shall call an Emergency Cease Fire by loudly announcing for all to hear, "EMERGENCY CEASE FIRE!
-All competitors remove the bolts from your rifles and step back from the bench." - 28.1.1.
-If an emergency occurs which requires a cease-fire before the completion of the target or the allotted 20-minute firing period, the Match Director shall immediately stop the official timer. - 28.1.2.
-Upon resolution of the Emergency, all participants may then complete any incomplete portion of their target, after the Match Director again declares the "Resume firing" command, and starts the official timer, allowing it to run the remainder of the allotted twenty-minute regulation time, plus an additional two minutes. - 28.2.
-Any target frame that is blown down by extraordinary weather or wind conditions, as might be experienced during severe thunderstorm winds, shall be considered an Emergency Situation.
+All competitors remove the bolts from your rifles or insert an Open Bolt Indicator into your chamber, empty your rifle and magazines of cartridges, and step back from the bench."

 - 28.2.1.
+If an emergency occurs which requires a cease-fire before the completion of the target or the allotted 20-minute firing period, the Match Director shall immediately stop the official timer. - 28.2.2.
+Upon resolution of the Emergency, all participants may then complete any incomplete portion of their target, after the Match Director again declares the "Resume firing" command, and starts the official timer, allowing it to run the remainder of the allotted twenty-minute regulation time, plus an additional two minutes.

+- 28.3.
+Any target frame that is blown down by extraordinary weather or wind conditions, as might be experienced during severe thunderstorm winds, shall be considered an Emergency Situation. - 28.3.1.
 In such a case, it might be considered good judgment by the Match Director to temporarily halt the event.
-He may use his emergency powers by stopping the official timer and waiting, either for safer conditions to return, under which the event might be resumed, and/or to repair the fallen frame or frames. - 28.2.2.
-No penalty shall be assessed any competitor under these circumstances. - 28.3.
-If an extremely dangerous weather situation occurs during an ARA Club event or Tournament, being of sufficient severity or duration that it may possibly endanger any participants at the event, yet prior to completion of the officially published number of targets, it may be necessary for the Match Director to suspend the event for reasons of safety. - 28.3.1.
+He may use his emergency powers by stopping the official timer and waiting, either for safer conditions to return, under which the event might be resumed, and/or to repair the fallen frame or frames. - 28.3.2.
+No penalty shall be assessed any competitor under these circumstances. - 28.4.
+If an extremely dangerous weather situation occurs during an ARA Club event or Tournament, being of sufficient severity or duration that it may possibly endanger any participants at the event, yet prior to completion of the officially published number of targets, it may be necessary for the Match Director to suspend the event for reasons of safety. - 28.4.1.
 If the severe weather situation is of a temporary nature, and sufficient time remains to complete the event following an improvement in the weather, the Match Director should make every attempt to do so.
-However, if the severe weather conditions persist, and the event must be cancelled prior to completion of the event in its entirety, then the following guidelines should be followed in order to calculate final standings of the Club event or Tournament. - 28.3.2.
+However, if the severe weather conditions persist, and the event must be cancelled prior to completion of the event in its entirety, then the following guidelines should be followed in order to calculate final standings of the Club event or Tournament. - 28.4.2.
 Count only those targets that have been completed.
 Calculate all aggregates, as in any other event, but based solely on the number of targets completed, not the published number.
-However, if an event has two or more relays and Relay 1 has completed a complete set of targets more than Relay 2, the Match Director must omit the scores from Relay 1 and score the same number of targets for everyone. - 28.3.3.
+However, if an event has two or more relays and Relay 1 has completed a complete set of targets more than Relay 2, the Match Director must omit the scores from Relay 1 and score the same number of targets for everyone. - 28.4.3.
 Under these circumstances, no penalty shall be assessed any competitor for an event which is cancelled prior to its completion.